 Social media continues to have a huge influence over people’s food choices and having an engaging social presence is vital to staying competitive and promoting your brand.
 Check out these tips to help you in best leveraging your accounts.

 This is the first thing that will appear when someone Googles your restaurant name (Approximately 75% of all internet searches are conducted through Google).
 It contains information on your location, phone number, hours of operation, and user submitted reviews and photos.
 Ensure that this information is up-to-date and complete with pictures and information that you want to be showing.
 Remember, this is free advertising in a high traffic place!

-This article originally appeared in the January-February issue of The Dish.
+This article originally appeared in our Non-Food Essentials publication.